-Where are we and where do we find evidence to support this?
-Key Area: 2c - Quality of learning How well does SACRE use know ng and teaching.
-Pledge of quality of learning and teaching to target support appropriately?
+Key Area: 2c - Quality of learning and teaching .
+How well does SACRE use knowledge of quality of learning and teaching to target support appropriately?
 Requires improvement/struggling A SACRE in this position would: not have any knowledge of quality of learning and teaching to target support from the LA and professional support/adviser.
 Developing A SACRE with developing practice would: have little knowledge of the quality of learning and teaching in the LA schools and therefore is unable to provide appropriate challenge and support to the schools.
 The SACRE has no means to offer or recommend support to schools as there is little or no professional support in the LA working with the SACRE.
 Established A SACRE with established practice would: have some information regarding the quality of learning and teaching from a range of sources including contact with teachers and pupils.
 Limited analysis of this information is undertaken; however, this means that SACRE's attempts to improve learning and teaching have limited effect.
 Be able to circulate information about national courses and support mechanisms to schools Advanced A SACRE with advanced practice would: have a robust relationship with schools and the LA to gather meaningful information about the quality of learning and teaching in RE.
 This information is analysed to identify trends, areas of strength and areas for development and SACRE draws on expertise in effective schools to support all schools in the LA.
 Advise the LA on the support that is needed and have access to professional support, linked to schools in need.
 Where are we and where do we find evidence to support this?
+Developing Comments and feedback from Ofsted is very limited.
+SACRE's ability to gather information from schools is limited.
+SIAMs reports may provide additional information.
+SIAMs officer within Peterborough Diocese could collate an overview.

-Key Area: 2d Quality of interact ion and communication with leadership and management of RE in schools To what extent does SACRE hav re and pass on information that supports high quality RE in schools Requires not engage in communication with schools. improvement/struggling A SACRE in this position would: Developing have little communication with schools.
-It occasionally contacts schools with resources for RE and attends A SACRE with developing Headteachers meetings. practice would:
+Key Area: 2d Quality of interaction and communication with leadership and management of RE in schools To what extent does SACRE have re and pass on information that supports high quality RE in schools Requires not engage in communication with schools. improvement/struggling

+A SACRE in this position would: Developing A SACRE with developing practice would: have little communication with schools.
+It occasionally contacts schools with resources for RE and attends Headteachers meetings.
 Established A SACRE with established practice would: have RE key messages communicated regularly into schools.
 Sends regular updates and information to schools, headteachers and governors.
 SACRE discussions are used to enhance leadership and management of RE in schools.
 Advanced A SACRE with advanced practice would: have a constructive relationship with senior leaders and subject managers in schools to develop the subject.
 Where are we and where do we find evidence to support this?
+Established SACRE newsletter sent to all schools 3 times per year.
+Network meetings held and LA education bulletin sent out fortnightly to all schools.
+Invitations regarding schools' attendance at SACRE meetings ongoing.
+Wide ranging set of communication channels established.